Nottingham, East Midlands

 Wedding

-£400 – £1,000
+£400 – £1000

-Where to Get Gigs by Area
+Where to Get Gigs in Nottingham

 Hockley

 Nottingham's creative quarter and the heart of its independent music scene.
-Bodega on Pelham Street is the stepping stone to bigger rooms — a 200-cap venue with character that books indie, rock, and alternative acts.
+Bodega on Pelham Street is the stepping stone to bigger rooms, a 200-cap venue with character that books indie, rock, and alternative acts.
 The streets around Carlton Street and Goose Gate are lined with independent bars running live music.
 Rough Trade Nottingham has an in-store stage for stripped-back sessions.
 Hockley is where you build your Nottingham reputation.

 Lace Market